Nanorice/handshake/PRD.md

 # Coffee Chat Connector - Product Requirements Document

+> **IMPORTANT**: This document is now deprecated.
+Please refer to the consolidated product documentation in the `/project_documentation` folder:
+> - `handshake-product-requirements.md` - For product requirements
+> - `handshake-software-specifications.md` - For UI/UX specifications
+> - `handshake-ux-design.md` - For software architecture and technical requirements

 ## App Overview
 A platform connecting **Professionals** (experienced workers) and **Seekers** (career-curious users) for paid virtual/offline coffee chats.